 CBK Community Events

-Efforts are underway to continue CBK community engagement through scheduled webinars throughout 2018 and 2019.
+Efforts are underway to continue MCBK community engagement through webinars and virtual workgroup meetings in 2019.

 If you're interested in learning more or joining the discussion, please email us at MCBK-Info@umich.edu.